Berkeley-CS61B/website-fa23/materials/lab/lab08/index.md

 ### Exercise: Color Flip

 Now we consider the color flip operation that is essential to LLRB tree implementation.
-Given a node, this operation simply flips the color of itself, and the left and right children.
-However simple it may look now, we will examine its consequences later on.
+Given a node, this operation simply flips its color and the children's colors.

 Implement the `flipColors` method in `RedBlackTree.java`.